|Lecturer:||Ao.Univ.-Prof. Dr. Keith Andrews|

 Room D.2.16, ID01054, IICM, Inffeldg.
 16c, 1st floor.

 Information about the oral exam.

 1. Introduction 2.
 History of Information Visualisation 3.
 Visual Perception 4.
 Visualising Linear Structures 5.
 Visualising Hierarchies 6.
 Visualising Networks and Graphs 7.
 Visualising Multidimensional Metadata 8.
 Visualising Text and Object Collections 9.
 Visualising Query Spaces 10.
+Tools and Toolkits 11.
 Open Data Vis and Data Journalism

 |Aims and Objectives of Course:||First we will look at current work and results in the area of information visualisation.
 Then students will resarch and present one particular aspect of information visualisation.
 Finally, students will design their own visualisation for a particular kind of information or application.|